-Middle Tennessee Emergency Response Fund Established by CFMT Due to Record Rain, Flooding
+Middle Tennessee Emergency Response Fund Activated by CFMT Due to Destructive Tornadoes and Severe Storms

-In the wake of record-setting rains, power outages, road closures and water rescues throughout the city, and flash–flood warnings in Davidson and surrounding counties, The Community Foundation of Middle Tennessee has created the Middle Tennessee Emergency Response Fund to support the affected communities and nonprofits helping victims address their ongoing needs.
+In the wake of destructive tornadoes, power outages, road closures and rescues throughout Davidson and surrounding counties, The Community Foundation of Middle Tennessee has activated the Middle Tennessee Emergency Response Fund to support the affected communities and nonprofits helping victims address their ongoing needs.

 Grants from the Fund will be made to nonprofits providing vital services both immediate and long term.
 Our work helps free nonprofits up to concentrate on delivering vital services while we “connect generosity with need” and our community sets out to rebuild lives.